-Currently traditional computers and bitcoin miners don’t have the power to break cryptography used by cryptocurrencies.
+Currently, traditional computers and bitcoin miners don’t have the power to break cryptography used by cryptocurrencies.
 However, the whole cryptocurrency community should be working on a solution that should make cryptocurrencies quantum resistant.
-In fact, developers and crypto enthusiasts are aware of this potential thread.
+In fact, developers and crypto enthusiasts are aware of this potential threat.

 As of today, the cryptocurrency community shouldn’t be worried about quantum computing.
 The development in the space remains far from being a threat to Bitcoin.

 What are the threats and how much time is left?

 Indeed, there will be a threat to the leading cryptocurrency if a quantum computer is able to run Shor’s algorithm that could eventually break ECDSA 256, which is currently being used by Bitcoin.
 This is the reason why it would be very important to make a network upgrade before that moment.

 A quantum resistant cryptocurrency will be the one that gets prepared with time to face the threat that quantum computers represent.
 Bitcoin and other cryptos could get vulnerated in the next decade, or even more, which means we shouldn’t be worried about it now.